Winning every time regardless of the outcome

 Comment.
 Comment on the personal development of athletes and the sportsmanship aspects of every competition regardless of the outcome.

-Your lessons about sportsmanship and character will be undermined if you engage in or allow athletes, coaches, parents, officials, or spectators to engage in contradictory conduct.
+Your lessons about sportsmanship and character will be undermined if you engage in or allow athletes, coaches, parents, officials or spectators to engage in contradictory conduct.

 Role modeling.
 Assure that everyone representing your athletic program understands the responsibility to be careful and self-conscious about setting a good example by honoring the Six Pillars on and off the field.

 Send only positive messages.
 Everything you say and do – in organizing your team, conducting practices, during the competition, and in post-event commentary – sends messages about your values and character.
-Be sure these messages are positive and reinforce the mission of your sports progra
+Be sure these messages are positive and reinforce the mission of your sports program.

 Build your path to improvement with CHARACTER COUNTS!